Open-EO/openeo.org/documentation/1.0/python/index.md

 datacube = RGB.apply(lin_scale_subcube._pg)
 ```
 Last but not least, we add the process to save the result of the processing.
 There we define that the result should be a PNG file.
-We also set, which band should be used for "red", "green" and "blue" colour in the options.
+We also set, which band should be used for "red", "green" and "blue" color in the options.

 ```python
 datacube = datacube.save_result(format="PNG", options={"red": "R", "green": "G", "blue": "B"})
 ```

-With the last process we have finished the datacube definition and can create and start the job at the backend.
+With the last process we have finished the datacube definition and can create and start the job at the back-end.

 ```python
 job = datacube.send_job()